jordles/notes/Data Structures and Algorithms.md

 [Queues](Queues.md) - a linear data structure that allows you to enqueue and dequeue elements from the front of the queue, and acts like a waiting line.
 It follows the FIFO (First In First Out) principle.

+[Hash Tables](<Hash Tables>) - a data structure that uses key-value pairs.
+It allows you to store and retrieve data in constant time.
+It also allows you to delete and update data in constant time.
 ## Sources

 [HuXn](https://www.youtube.com/watch?v=wBtPGnVnA9g)